 Seek medical attention for all involved in the accident first.
 Then report the accident to the police if they haven’t begun a report already.
 After this, contact your insurance carrier to report the accident to them – detail all injuries and property damage to them.
 Update them when any new injuries or damage turn up.

 Then contact a capable car accident attorney.
 Ideally, you won’t end up needing them, but things aren’t always ideal.
-It’s always best to have a West Palm Beach car accident attorney ready to hit the ground running in case any of the prior steps along the way falters.
+It’s always best to have a Florida car accident attorney ready to hit the ground running in case any of the prior steps along the way falters.
 This is the best way to protect yourself.